revblaze/Ridge/README.md

     - [ ] Teacher List *
     - [ ] Principal List *

+* Represents data that is deemed to be left out of the final build

 ## Testing Data
 There is no opportunity for testing data within the program.